 Account number: This is the number your bank assigns to your account.
 It’s like a nickname for you and your money.

 Checking account balance: This tells you how much money is in your account at any given time.

-Checking account transaction history: This shows what purchases have been made with checks or debit cards from this particular checking account.
+Checking account transaction history: This shows purchases with checks or debit cards from this checking account.